 Mortgages are created by contract between the owner and the lender, or by a tripartite agreement between the seller, the buyer and the lending institution.
-The contract is authenticated by a Dominican notary and then registered at the Registry of Titles after payment of the 2% mortgage tax.
+The contract is authenticated by a Dominican notary and then registered at the Registry of Title after payment of the 2% mortgage tax.

 The registration of a security interest is perfected by filing the documentation at the Registry of Title in the jurisdiction where the property is located.
-The documents required for the filing of a mortgage are:
+The documents required for filing a mortgage are:

-- a mortgage contract; - an original of the certificate of title of the borrower; - a mortgage tax receipt; and - certification attesting to the payment of property taxes.
+- a mortgage contract;

+- an original of the certificate of title of the borrower;

+- a mortgage tax receipt; and